Doane-CCLA/docs/using-the-hpc/examples/cpp.md

 ## Step 1: Access the Onyx HPC

-If you need to request an allocation, see [instructions here](../request-access.md).

 1. Open a Bash terminal (or MobaXterm for Windows users).
 2. Execute `ssh doaneusername@onyx.doane.edu`.
 3. When prompted, enter your password.